← Back

 Design

-Study Type: Phase IIa, umbrella, open-label, blinded-endpoint, Simon two-stage randomised clinical trial
+Study Type: Phase IIa, umbrella, open-label, blinded-endpoint, Simon's two-stage randomised clinical trial

 Randomization: 1